ni/nimble/specs/fast-project-realignment/README.md

 - [Microsoft vscode webui toolkit](https://github.com/microsoft/vscode-webview-ui-toolkit/issues/561) (sunset due to FAST re-alignment)
 - [National General](https://components.nationalgeneral.com/ui/?path=/story/components-design-system-provider--branding) (does not appear to be open source)

+#### Maintenance gaps of archive packages

+FAST was originally pitched as a tool that would align with modern browser standards however it seems like the release policy of infrequent major releases and pending rewrites to the underlying architecture resulted in stagnation of Foundation component base class development.

+Some areas where adoption of baseline features may have caused breaking changes but improved alignment with the web platform:

+- Leveraging the native dialog element in dialogs (for top-layer support of modals)
+- Migrating to popover api (for top-layer suport of popovers)
+- Native form association and polyfill removal (reduce template complexity by removing proxy targets and fix long-standing polyfill bugs)
+- Native element internals aria support (to avoid light dom sprouting of aria attributes)
+- Leveraging CSS CustomStateSet (to avoid light dom sprouting of classes)
+- Non-strict typing (avoid typing inconsistencies)
+- Poor property initialization behavior / default value behavior (avoid typing inconsistencies)
+- Poor attribute removal nullability behavior (avoid typing inconsistencies)
+- Does not have page object based testing pattern (non-reusable component manipulation for testing)
+- Poor inter-element communication patterns (pollutes public apis for intercomponent communication)
+- Strict content security policy support / removal of adopted stylesheets polyfill (running FAST based components in more CSP contexts).
+- Switch to standard decorators (reduce reliance on non-standard / TypeScript specific runtime logic)

+Note: Some of the above concerns are addressed in the next packages but that has not been thoroughly evaluated.

 ### Next packages

 See [archives/fast-foundation-3](https://github.com/microsoft/fast/tree/archives/fast-foundation-3) branch and relevant packages: [`@microsoft/fast-element`](https://github.com/microsoft/fast/tree/archives/fast-foundation-3/packages/web-components/fast-element), [`@microsoft/fast-foundation`](https://github.com/microsoft/fast/tree/archives/fast-foundation-3/packages/web-components/fast-foundation), [`@microsoft/fast-web-utilities`](https://github.com/microsoft/fast/tree/archives/fast-foundation-3/packages/utilities/fast-web-utilities)